List of television shows notable for negative reception: Animated shows

 An adult-oriented spin-off of the popular Scooby-Doo media franchise, with the title character voiced by comedian Mindy Kaling, this HBO Max cartoon received overwhelmingly negative reviews from its audiences, and later became one of the lowest-rated television shows on IMDb, receiving a "1.3/10" rating.
-On Rotten Tomatoes, Velma's first season holds a critic score of 38%, with the consensus stating that it "doesn't have the first clue for how to turn its clever subversion into engaging fun."
-The audience score currently stands at 7%.
+On Rotten Tomatoes, Velmas first season holds a critic score of 38%, with the consensus stating that it "doesn't have the first clue for how to turn its clever subversion into engaging fun."
 Asyia Iftikhar of PinkNews noted in her reflection of audience reception that the show had been "accused of perpetuating stereotypes against South Asian women, criticised for poor attempts at self-aware comedy and slammed for losing the essence of what people love about the Scooby Doo gang".
 Wireds Amos Barshad wrote that while there were likely still reactions of a racist and homophobic nature targeting the show, the main complaints were for it addressing diversity issues in a "flat, one-note manner", and that the portrayal of Velma's sexuality had divided fans.
-It has also received mixed reviews from television critics.
 Darren Franich of Entertainment Weekly gave the show a C, describing it as a "self-aware slog" and "so extra it's minus".
 Richard Roeper of the Chicago Sun-Times gave it two out of four stars and stated that "at times the humor is smart and spot-on, but it quickly becomes exhausting.
 It's as if a team of very clever scribes gathered in a writers' room and recorded everything they said – and then shoehorned all of it into the series".
 Joshua Alston of Variety wrote the show is "irreverent to a fault", extolling most of the humor but stating it could belong to any other comedy series.
 He also felt the Mystery Inc. gang was "really unpleasant".